Rajatgms/react-ssr/ReadMe.md

 - Set up Express.
 - Use React-DOM/server renderToString to convert component into HTML.
 - Add express route to response react content.
 - Use webpack to transpile JSX, ES6 code into node executable and browser compatible js file.

+Part 2:
+- Add rebuild and restart run script task using nodemon and webpack watch.